Skip to content

 Kopint-Tárki commentary

-We currently expect the GDP to grow by approximately 0.5% this year.
+We currently expect the GDP to grow at a rate below 0.5% this year.

 logo